-Hospice is patient and family-centered, meaning that it is designed to look after the needs of the survivor as well the needs of the caregiver.
+Hospice is patient and family-centered, meaning that it is designed to look after the needs of the patient as well the needs of the caregiver.

 The final phase of the individual’s pancreatic cancer journey may be a very intense experience.
 Caregivers provide a very loving gift by ensuring that the people they love die with peace and dignity.